 Open banking frameworks and regulations, such as the Revised Payment Services Directive (PSD2) in Europe, typically mandate that consent must be explicit, informed, and freely given.
 This means that customers must be fully aware of the data being accessed, the TPPs requesting access, and the specific services they are providing.
 Additionally, customers have the right to revoke or withdraw their consent at any time, giving them greater control and transparency over their financial information.

-According to European Banking Authority (EBA) rules, AIS access tokens provided from 25 of July 2023 onwards will have a default (maximum) duration of 180 days, instead of 90 days.
-The consent duration is checked during every authorization and the change is applicable for all redirect and decoupled Access Authorization flows for all customer segments, in all the Nordic countries (Denmark, Finland, Norway and Sweden).
+According to European Banking Authority (EBA) rules, AIS access tokens have a default (maximum) duration of 180 days.
+The consent duration is checked during every authorization.

 FAQ (Production environment):

-- How many days of transactions can be retrieved directly after the consent has been created or by a separate authorization from the PSU (payment service user)?
+How many days of transactions can be retrieved by the TPP?

 Internal transaction ID's are in fact exposed externally and could change if/whenever Nordea rearrange systems' integrations.
 They should not be considered lasting and globally unique for tracing/data mining purposes as we do not issue any guarantees in this regard.

-- Is it possible for the PSU to revoke a consent via their online banking portal?
+Is it possible for the PSU (payment service user) to revoke a consent via their online banking portal?

 It is not possible to revoke a consent via the online banking portal at this time.